majek/idea/site/033-bpf/main.md

 Not only tcpdump
 ----------------

-BPF is an absolutely marvellous and flexible way of filtering packets.
+BPF is an absolutely marvelous and flexible way of filtering packets.
 For years it got reused in more places and now Linux uses BPF filters for: